Entertainment rigging: Training

 Most entertainment rigging training is done either by apprenticeship or formal training through unions, e.g. IATSE.
 The most advanced hands-on training in the United States is in Las Vegas, at the Nevada Resort Association-IATSE 720 Training Trust in Nevada.

 Certification

-In the US, the recognized entertainment rigging certification are the E.T.C.P.
-Arena and Theater Rigging Certification Programs as well as S.P.R.A.T rope access training.
+In the US, the recognized entertainment rigging certification are the ETCP Arena and Theater Rigging Certification Programs and SPRAT rope access training.

-In UK the PLASA NRC (National Rigging Certificate) is the recognized entertainment rigging certification.
+In the UK, the PLASA NRC (National Rigging Certificate) is the recognized entertainment rigging certification.